 How to store

-Do not wash until ready to use, as moisture can cause it to spoil more quickly.
-Store it loosely in a bag in the driest part of the fridge (usually the front) or the vegetable drawer if you plan to use it within 3 days.
+Remember not to wash it until you're ready to use it, as moisture can lead to quicker spoilage.
+For short-term storage, keep it loosely in a bag in the front of your fridge or in the vegetable drawer, aiming to use it within 3 days.

-To extend its shelf life in the fridge, cover it entirely in plastic wrap or a bag to prevent moisture loss.
-You can also freeze it and add directly to soups and stews without thawing.
+To extend its shelf life, wrap it entirely in plastic or place it in a sealed bag to prevent moisture loss.
+Additionally, freezing okra is an excellent way to store it for later use.
+You can even add frozen okra directly to soups and stews without thawing.

 How to prepare

-Wash the pods, then trim the stem end without cutting through the pod itself.
-You can trim the tail end, though some prefer to leave it on.
+Start by washing the pods and then trimming the stem end without cutting through the pod itself.
+You have the option to trim the tail end, although some prefer to leave it on

-Cut them depending on how you're cooking them.
-You can leave them whole or sliced into bite-size pieces.
+Cut the okra depending on your preferred cooking method.
+You can choose to leave the pods whole or slice them into bite-size pieces.

-One of the simplest ways to cook okra is by blanching them whole in boiling water for about 3 minutes until slightly soft.
+One of the simplest and quickest ways to cook okra is by blanching the whole pods in boiling water for about 3 minutes until they become slightly soft.
+This method will help retain their vibrant color and delicious taste.

-You can serve them with salty, savory bagoong alamang (sautéed shrimp paste) for a simple, delicious side dish.
+Serve them with salty, savory bagoong alamang (sautéed shrimp paste) of fish sauce for a simple, delicious side dish.

-- Sinigang (Sour Soup): Okra, along with other vegetables, is added to a sour and savory soup made with pork, shrimp, or fish and a souring agent like tamarind.
+- Sinigang: Savory, sour soup made with pork, shrimp, or fish and a souring agent like tamarind or calamansi.

-- Pinakbet (Vegetable Stew): A hearty stew made with a variety of local vegetables (squash, eggplant, yardlong beans, bitter melon, and okra) with sautéed shrimp paste and proteins like shrimp or pork.
+- Pinakbet: Braised mixed vegetables with a variety of local vegetables (squash, eggplant, yardlong beans, bitter melon, and okra) with sautéed shrimp paste and proteins like shrimp or pork.

-- Sautéed Okra (Ginisang Okra): Sautéed okra with onions, garlic, and tomatoes cooked with pork, chicken, or shrimp.
+- Ginisang Okra: Sautéed okra with onions, garlic, and tomatoes cooked with pork, chicken, or shrimp.

-- Adobong Okra (Okra Adobo): Okra is braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.
+- Adobong Okra: Okra is braised in traditional adobo ingredients of vinegar, soy sauce, garlic, black pepper, and sometimes made with pork.

-- Blanched or Steamed Okra: The easiest way to prepare it, paired with sautéed shrimp paste or bagoong alamang.
+- Blanched or Steamed Okra: The easiest way to prepare it is by pairing it with sautéed shrimp paste or bagoong alamang.

 Other ingredient guides you may like